the PPD Skin Test and Tuberculosis

 - have received an organ transplant

-- have a weakened immune system or take steroids
+- have a weakened immune system

 - have been in close contact with someone who has

 - have changes on a chest X-ray that appear to be

-Members of this high-risk group may require treatment, though a positive result does not always mean that they have active tuberculosis.
-More tests are necessary to confirm the diagnosis.
+positive result doesn’t always mean that they have active tuberculosis.
+More

-Larger reactions (10 mm of swelling or more) are considered a positive result in people who:
+Larger reactions (10 mm of swelling or more) are a positive

 - have had a negative PPD skin test in the past two

 - have diabetes, kidney failure, or other

 - are healthcare workers